-What I have found with curry masala is that the essential ingredient is the heat from cayenne or chili powder, which is what would give it the red color.
+What we have found with curry masala is that the essential ingredient is the heat from cayenne or chili powder, which is what would give it the red color.
 Some people use paprika, but this would mainly be in order to achieve the color as well.
 Secondly, it does have a touch of sweetness to the spice, achieved by incorporating cardamom, cinnamon or cloves, or a combination of all three, which is why using garam masala as one of the ingredients makes sense as it gives an aromatically sweet accent to the spice.

 Many Durban curry enthusiasts mix up a homemade batch of curry masala and store in an airtight jar for use when needed.

-- 6 teaspoons of chili powder (mild)
+6 teaspoons mild chili powder

-- 1 teaspoon of ground coriander (you may also use whole)
+1 teaspoon ground coriander

-- 1 teaspoon ground cumin
+1 teaspoon ground cumin

-- 1/2 teaspoon fenugreek
+1/2 teaspoon fenugreek

-- 1/2 teaspoon ground ginger
+1/2 teaspoon ground ginger

-- 1/8 teaspoon ground cloves
+1/8 teaspoon ground cloves